How Can Predictive Analytics be Used in Business?

 To keep business afloat, they have to adapt to modern life.
 So, some of them are becoming digital-friendly.
 They adopt technology for business data analysis and insight gathering.
 Because, the more they know about the client behavior, seasonal service purchases, seasonal demand peaks, the better they adapt their businesses to the current situation on the market.
 Technology helps them analyze huge masses of data, interpret it and plan in advance.

-With big data sets of customer info available to the company, the companies can use machine learning (ML) to develop analytical models to act proactively to prevent the churn before they no longer can.
+With big datasets of customer info available to the company, the companies can use machine learning (ML) to develop analytical models to act proactively to prevent the churn before they no longer can.

 Some of the attributes that you can consider for churn prevention are: